L-for-Lanciz/Tirexdel/Documentation.md

 The above weights have then been assigned according to the Author's experience with the reliability of the information gathered. <br />

-The Tirexfactor comes labeled according to the given threat of the IoC as: <br />
+The Tirexfactor comes labeled according to the given threat level of the IoC, as: <br />

 - Clean: (0%) no malicious activities have been detected for the given artifact. <br />
 - Suspicious: (1-20%) some suspicious activity has been observed for the given artifact. <br />
-- Risky: (21-50%) there are good chances that malicious activities have been performed from the given artifact. <br />
+- Risky: (21-50%) possible malicious activities have been performed from the given artifact. <br />
 - Malicious: (51-75%) malicious activities have been for sure detected for the given artifact. <br />
 - Threat: (76-100%) the artifact is known to be malicious.
 No doubts at all. <br />